ODINN-SciML/MassBalanceMachine/README.md

 ## Usage

-After successfully installing the ```massbalancemachine``` package and the Conda environment, you can begin with the example notebooks located in the `notebooks` directory.
-These notebooks will guide you through how to use MassBalanceMachine, using WGMS data in the examples.
-First, data is extracted from the [Open Global Glacier Model (OGGM)](https://github.com/OGGM/oggm), providing topographical and climate data for almost any glaciers on Earth.
-The example notebooks are focused on all glaciers, recorded in the WGMS database, in Norway.
-Example notebooks are available for the following topics:
+After installing the `massbalancemachine` package and setting up the Conda environment successfully, you can start exploring the example notebooks found in the `notebooks` directory.
+These notebooks are designed to walk you through using MassBalanceMachine with WGMS data, focusing initially on extracting data from the [Open Global Glacier Model (OGGM)](https://github.com/OGGM/oggm).
+This data includes comprehensive topographical and climate information for nearly all glaciers worldwide.

+Specifically, the example notebooks concentrate on glaciers documented in the WGMS database, particularly those in Norway.
+They cover various topics, including:

 1. **Data Pre-processing 🌍**: Users have two options for pre-processing their data.
 They can either follow a notebook that converts their data into the WGMS format (in this [notebook](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_custom.ipynb)), or they can start with their data already in the WGMS format (in this [notebook](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_wgms.ipynb)).
 In both cases, topographical and climate data are retrieved and matched with the stake measurements.
 Finally, the data is converted to a monthly resolution.
 2. **Data Exploration 🔍**: [WIP]